THE ONE WHO RAN AWAY

 “Enjoy,” Pam says to Merrill.
 “Each one is a journey.”

-Sandra has traveled a lot and lived in many places.
-Although there is a solid consistency in her work, subtleties in design and color reflect different locations: New Mexico, Maine, Hawaii, and shorter and longer stays throughout the world.
+Sandra is well-traveled and has lived in many places.
+Although a solid consistency shows in her work, subtleties in design and color reflect different locations: New Mexico, Maine, Hawaii, and shorter and longer stays throughout the world.

 He asks something specific about a piece and she launches into a concise, informative, and highly entertaining story.
 He continues to ask careful questions about each one, wanting to hear her speak.